jdelrue/info_grid/docs/tf_farming/farming_setup.md

-# Setting up your ThreeFold Farm from Mac OSX
+# How to setup your ThreeFold Farm

 Steps:
 - [Create an ItsYou.online organization](#iyo-org)